Abd al-Wahhab Adarrak

-Abu Mohammed Abd al-Wahhab ibn Ahmad Adarrak (ca. 1666 - 1746) was a well-known physician and poet from Fez, Morocco.
+Abu Mohammed Abd al-Wahhab ibn Ahmad Adarrak (c.
+1666 – 1746) was a well-known physician and poet from Fez, Morocco.
 He wrote a qasida in honour of the saints in Fes and works on medicine including a commentary on the Nushat of al-Antaki, a work on smallpox and one on syphilis.
 Adarrak also worked as a court physician for Moulay Ismail.

 He was a descendant of a Berber family which ancestor left the Sous and settled at Fes in the 17th century.
 The Adarrak family produced many physicians and scientists.